WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 - Professor Richard McKenna - richard@cs.stonybrook.edu
 ### Due Date: Friday, February 24, 2022

-## Introduction
+> I've put together this homework document as a resource/reference for you guys.
+If you guys think this thing is useful, please let me know.
+Alternatively, if you think these docs are a phenomenal waste of my time, please let me know.
+>
-> The homework document is here as a reference.
-I suspect that as the semester progresses, things in the actual homework codebase will change.
+> I suspect that as the semester progresses things in the actual homework codebase will change.
 If you notice a discrepency between the homework doc and the comments/code in the assignment, please let me know.
 >
-> -- Peter
+> Peter 😜

+## Introduction
 In this assignment, you will make an infinite scroller game using the Typescript programming language and the Wolfie2D game engine.
 By completing this assignment, you should start to become familiar with the Wolfie2D game engine and develop an understanding of:

 * How to receive and respond to game events use Wolfie2D's EventQueue